itscliffordonyango/foodapp/readme.txt

 COPYRIGHT & LICENSE
 -------------------------
 © 2025 Madishipoa.
 All rights reserved.
-This project is for educational/demo purposes and not yet available for commercial use.
+This project is for demo purposes and not yet available for commercial use.